 He received additional piano instruction at the hands of maestros Jonathan Powell, Eliane Rodrigues and Irene Russo.

-Currently he teaches courses in composition and solo piano at the municipal academies for Music and Drama in Deurne and Wilrijk (Antwerp).
+Currently he teaches courses in composition and solo piano at the municipal academie for Music and Drama in Wilrijk (Antwerp).

 2005: Geert Callaert performed his piece for piano Perpetuum Mobile during the ‘Musical Days of Flanders 2005’ in ‘The House of Composers’ in Saint Petersburg.
 He received the ‘Klara Continuo’ prize in the composition contest held by the Flemish radio station Klara with his composition Alla Zingarese and the Sabam prize for his composition Trio for flute, viola and piano.